rouenemedina/rouene-medina-photonest/PROPOSAL.md

 Client Libraries
 react
-react-router
+react-router-dom
+react-modal
 axios
+sass
+mui/icons-material
+mui/material

 Server libraries
 express

-External Libraries (Store and serve user-generated content like images) Microsoft Azure
+External Libraries (Store and serve user-generated content like images) Cloudinary
-Cloudinary
-Firebase Storage

 Limitations:
-Cloudinary and Firebase Storage: Limitations in terms of storage space, API call limits, or bandwidth.
+Cloudinary: Limitations in terms of storage space, API call limits, or bandwidth.

 ### APIs

-Microsoft Onedrive API
-Cloudinary/Firebase Storage API: For image upload and management
+Cloudinary API: For image upload and management

 ### Sitemap
 <!-- List the pages of your app with brief descriptions.
 You can show this visually, or write it out. -->